-Titles aside, the company is known for producing high-performance bikes that suit the needs of both casual and professional cyclists.
+Titles aside, the company is known for producing high-performance bikes that suit the needs of both casual fitness enthusiasts and professional cyclists.
 This is probably the reason why ElliptiGO bikes have a larger number of positive reviews than StreetStrider’s.

 Don’t get me wrong, though.
 I’m not saying that StreetStrider is bad.
 A simple glance and the numerous reviews of their official website will tell you otherwise, as is the case with other reviews on Amazon.

 There is this one review made by a user on PavementRunner that picked my attention simply because I kind of agree with what he said.
 He gave the bikes an overwhelmingly positive review.
 However, he listed a few “cons” after using one of StreetStrider’s models:

 - StreetStrider bikes require a little more time than usual to get used to.

 - The bike is both large and heavy, making transport and storage difficult.

 - The design draws a lot of attention, which might be a problem for some in public.